Wednesday, August 30, 2023

 The narrative revolves around the lone survivor of a massacre at the hands of the Killer Bees clan, whose leader spares his life and forces him to suffer for as long as he lives.

 The two main characters, Lei Shao-feng and Ding Can-ren, are both driven by revenge.
 In the case of the former, her revenge was against Lei Shao-feng’s father.
-And in the case of the letter, the cycle continues when Ding Can-ren kills Lei Shao-feng’s family.
+When Ding Can-ren kills Lei Shao-feng’s family, he continues the cycle.
 Despite revenge being central to the story that unfolds, the result is a film that is much more than a by-the-numbers revenge-themed martial arts film.

 Besides revenge, love also plays a role in the story at hand.
 Lei Shao-feng, in the opening moments, chases away Chin Chin, his pregnant girlfriend, who reluctantly ends up in the arms of his close friend Chen Chun.
 And Ding Can-ren, who spares Lei Shao-feng’s life, falls in love with him.

-The deliberate-paced narrative can be quite moving at times.
-The melodramatic moments are often the culprits responsible for the dragging narrative.
+The deliberate-paced narrative can be quite moving at times; unfortunately, the melodramatic moments are often the culprits responsible for the dragging narrative.
 Fortunately, when it comes to the action sequences, these always deliver, and they are To Kill with Intrigue’s most durable asset.
 The most memorable moment is a training sequence with Lei Shao-feng and Ding Can-ren.
-Ultimately, To Kill with Intrigue may not be one of Jackie Chan’s better films, but it is still a good martial arts film that works as well as it does because of its two leads, Jackie Chan and Hsu Feng.
+Ultimately, To Kill with Intrigue may not be one of Jackie Chan’s better films, but it is still a solid martial arts film that works as well as it does because of its two leads, Jackie Chan and Hsu Feng.

 To Kill with Intrigue gets a good release from 88 Films that comes with a strong audio/video presentation and an informative extra.